-The Washington State Department of Ecology (Ecology) is issuing this draft Environmental Impact Statement (DEIS) on the proposed changes to the Water Quality Standards for Surface Waters of the State of Washington - WAC 173-201A (Water Quality Standards).
-This DEIS was prepared to satisfy the requirements of the State Environmental Policy Act (SEPA).
+The Washington State Department of Ecology (Ecology) is issuing this final Environmental Impact Statement (EIS) on the changes to the Water Quality Standards for Surface Waters of the State of Washington - WAC 173-201A (Water Quality Standards).
+This EIS was prepared to satisfy the requirements of the State Environmental Policy Act.

 The state's water quality standards set limits on pollution in our lakes, rivers, and marine waters in order to protect beneficial uses, such as swimming and fishing.
+The water quality standards are implemented through discharge permits under the federal Clean Water Act.
+They are also used to identify polluted waters and set levels for water cleanup.

-This rulemaking proposes:
+This rulemaking will adopt:

-- · Amending the numeric criteria for total dissolved gas (TDG) in the Snake and Columbia rivers. - Amending specific sections of the rule to meet legal obligations in a 2018 Stipulated Order of Dismissal. - Clarifying the descriptions of marine water aquatic life use designations.
+- 1. Amendments to numeric criteria for total dissolved gas (TDG) in the Snake and Columbia rivers. - 2.
+Amendments to specific sections of the rule to meet legal obligations in a 2018 Stipulated Order of Dismissal. - 3.
+Clarifications to the descriptions of marine water aquatic life use designations.